A groupoid approach to the Wodzicki residue: The noncommutative residue on a filtered manifold

 In his article \cite{ponge2007residueHeisenberg}, Ponge defined a noncommutative residue that fits the context of a Heisenberg manifold.
-In this section, we will show that Ponge's residue coincides with the groupoidal residue of Definition \ref{726} for pseudodifferential operators of order $\leq -d_H$ on a contact manifold or a codimensional one foliation.
-Again, we will restrict our attention to scalar-valued operators to simplify notation, although one can easily generalise to vector bundles using \eqref{798}. \bg Let $M$ be a Heisenberg manifold of dimension $d+1$ with hyperplane bundle $\V \leq TM$.
+This was generalized to arbitrary filtered manifolds by Dave and Haller in \cite{DH}.
+In this section, we will show that their definitions coincide with the groupoidal residue of Definition \ref{726} for pseudodifferential operators of order $\leq -d_H$.
+Again, we will restrict our attention to scalar-valued operators to simplify notation, although one can easily generalise to vector bundles using \eqref{798}.

+Let us begin with Ponge's noncommutative residue for a Heisenberg manifold.
+Let $M$ be a Heisenberg manifold of dimension $d+1$ with hyperplane bundle $\V \leq TM$.
 The algebra of Heisenberg pseudodifferential operators of BG \cite{Beals2016Heisenbergcalculus} is denoted $\bold{\Psi}_\V^{\bullet}(M)$.
 It is shown in \cite{couchet2022polyhomo} that this coincides with the groupoidal calculus when $M=\Hn \times \R^m$, $\Hn$ being the $2n+1$ dimensional Heisenberg group, or $M$ is a contact manifold or a codimensional one foliation.
 That is:

 for $M$ in these cases, though we expect it to be true also for a general Heisenberg manifold. \bg Ponge's noncommutative residue is defined as follows.
 Let $\Big( X_j \Big)_{j \in \{ 0,...,d \}}$ be a local $H$-frame of vector fields on an open subset $U \subset M$ and $\Psi_x : U \rightarrow \R^{d+1}$ be a privileged change of coordinates centered at $x$, see \cite[p 415 and Definitions 2.3 ,2.4]{ponge2007residueHeisenberg}.
 The latter assertion means that if $\Big( X_j \Big)_{j \in \{0,...,d \}}$ is a local $H$-frame of vector fields, then we have $\Psi_x(x)=0$ and $(\Psi_x)_*X_j(x)=\partial_j|_x$.
 In this context, the noncommutative residue of Ponge of a Heisenberg pseudodifferential operator $P \in \bold{\Psi}_{\V}^{-d_H}(U)$ of degree $-d_H$ on $U$, is defined as follows. \bg Let $p_{-d-2}$ be the term of degree $-d_H=-(d+2)$ from the asymptotic expansion of the symbol of $P \in \bold{\Psi}_{\V}^{-d_H}(U)$, see \cite[2.7 p409]{ponge2007residueHeisenberg}.
 Then set the noncommutative residue of $P$ at $x$: